zezei/fulltimeforce-test/README.md

 5. Following branch-per-issue model

-6. I am Serving the Angular app inside the public folder of NestJS APP and this offers several advantages, including simpler deployment by bundling both server-side and client-side code as a single unit, single domain to avoid cross-domain issues, etc..
+6. The frontend Angular/Ionic application is being compiled inside the public directory of the NestJS app, which means that the frontend and backend applications can be served from the same server.
+This setup allows us to easily deploy and manage the entire application as a single unit.
+To access the frontend app, all that is necessary is to run the NestJS app, which will serve both the backend API and the compiled frontend assets from the same server.
+This approach simplifies the deployment process and allows us to focus on developing and maintaining the application as a whole

 # Installation Steps